xiaoyaoo11/mcphub.nvim/README.md

    - Test tools and resources individually to isolate issues

 5. **Need Help?**
-   - Create a [Discussion](https://github.com/ravitemer/mcphub.nvim/discussions) for questions
+   - First try testing it with [minimal.lua](https://gist.github.com/ravitemer/c85d69542bdfd1a45c6a9849301e4388)
-   - Open an [Issue](https://github.com/ravitemer/mcphub.nvim/issues) for bugs
+   - Feel free to open an [Issue](https://github.com/ravitemer/mcphub.nvim/issues) for bugs or doubts
+   - Create a [Discussion](https://github.com/ravitemer/mcphub.nvim/discussions) for questions, showcase, or feature requests

 ## 🔄 How It Works